chocolatey/chocolatey-workshop/ReadMe.md

 1. Now we can push this up to our package server.
 1. Let's install this template - `choco install msi.template -s internal_chocolatey`.

+**NOTE:** Learn more at https://chocolatey.org/docs/how-to-create-custom-package-templates.

-### Exercise 19: Create a package from a template
+### Exercise 20: Create a package from a template
 1. Run `choco new bob -t msi`.
 1. Head into the bob folder.
 1. Note how it does replacements of all of the `[[variables]]`

-### Exercise 20: Update a packaging template / use custom properties
+### Exercise 21: Update a packaging template / use custom properties
 1. Let's add a new variable.
 1. Open `msi.template\templates\tools\chocolateyInstall.ps1`
 1. Add the following at the top: `# [[CustomVariable]]`